Skip to main content

 Mysterium CLI

-Myst CLI is a command line interface that allows you to manipulate a Mysterium node using just your terminal.
+Myst CLI is a command-line interface that allows you to control and manage a Mysterium Node directly from your terminal.

 myst cli